Logesh-2004/KSR-GDG/README.md

 This should cover all the major functionality your solution will need, including web development, image processing, machine learning, and data visualization.

+License
+This project is licensed under the MIT License.
+See the LICENSE file for details